Taxing the Invisible Transaction — TPTRP Foreign Entity Sales Tax Framework

 For Foreign Businesses Reading This

-If your company provides services to Texas businesses or consumers and your annual Texas revenue exceeds $500,000 under current Texas law (or will exceed $100,000 under the TPTRP framework once enacted), you are required to register with the Texas Comptroller and collect Texas sales tax on taxable services.
-The TPTRP will expand the taxable service categories and create a simplified online portal designed specifically for entities operating outside the U.S. Early voluntary compliance protects you from historical back-tax liability — and note that the statute of limitations does not run while you are unregistered, so delay does not reduce your exposure.
+If your company provides services to Texas businesses or consumers and your annual Texas revenue exceeds $500,000 under current Texas law (or will exceed the $100,000/200-transaction economic nexus threshold under the completed Act once enacted), you are required to obtain both a Secretary of State registration (SOS Authorization) and a Comptroller Texas Tax Registration Certificate through the coordinated Portal filing process, and to collect Texas sales tax on taxable services.
+The completed Act expands the taxable service categories and operates a Foreign Entity module inside the unified Texas Sales and Use Tax Portal, designed specifically for entities operating outside the U.S. Early voluntary compliance protects you from historical back-tax liability — and note that the statute of limitations does not begin to run for an entity that has never registered, so delay does not reduce your exposure; it runs from the missed filing period only for an entity that registered but failed to file.
 A Voluntary Disclosure Program is available to make this transition orderly and cost-effective.
-Under the implementing legislation, Texas businesses that knowingly continue to use unregistered foreign vendors face civil and criminal consequences, which means your Texas customers will have their own legal incentive to require your compliance before continuing to work with you.
+Under the completed Act, self-assessed use tax is not a substitute for verifying your registration status, and a Texas business that knowingly continues to transact with an unregistered foreign vendor faces civil and criminal consequences, which means your Texas customers will have their own legal incentive to require your compliance before continuing to work with you.

 2